9dots/devBots/lesson_3.md

 ####Explain
 1. If/else conditionals are used to give instructions to a group that meets a specific condition.
 2. In our game, only students that met the rule of wearing a red shirt or blue shirt received different instructions.
-3. Write an if/else statement for the main function with the class.
+3. Write an if/else statement for a game using shoeColor as a condition.
 4. To write a conditional, we begin with the key word ```if```.
 ```js
 if